w3c/w3c-jekyll-theme/README.md

 ### GitHub Pages

-There are two ways to deploy on GitHub pages depending on whether your site depends on specificy jekyll dependencies.
-By default, GitHub pages come with a bunch of [jekyll plugins](https://pages.github.com/versions/).
-If you need other dependencies, e.g. jekyll-toc or jekyll-commonmark,to be installed with bundler, you will have to use a GitHub action to generate and deploy the pages.
+There are two ways to deploy on GitHub pages depending on whether your site rely on specific Jekyll dependencies.
+By default, GitHub pages come with a bunch of [Jekyll plugins](https://pages.github.com/versions/).
+If you need other dependencies to be installed with bundler (e.g. `jekyll-toc` or `jekyll-commonmark`) you will have to use a GitHub action to generate and deploy the pages.

 #### Without additional dependencies